EricW358/HackIllinois-FarmSmart/README.md

 - **Weather Insights**: Access real-time weather data and forecasts relevant to farming
 - **Satellite Mapping**: View satellite imagery of farm locations with the "@plot" command
 - **Image Analysis**: Upload images of crops or soil for AI analysis
+- **AI Pest and Disease Detection**: Identify plant diseases and pests from uploaded images with advanced AI analysis
 - **Markdown Formatting**: Clean, readable responses with proper formatting and highlighting
 - **Cross-Platform**: Works on iOS, Android, and Web platforms